grafana/loki/docs/sources/community/maintaining/release/patch-vulnerabilities.md

 ---
-title: Patch Vulnerabilities
+title: Patch vulnerabilities
-description: Patch Vulnerabilities
+description: Describes the procedure how to patch Loki to mitigate vulnerabilities.
 ---
 # Patch Vulnerabilities